Cooperative elastic fluctuations provide tuning of the metal-insulator transition

-{\bf Acknowledgements.} Work at Argonne National Laboratory is supported by the U.S. Department of Energy, Office of Basic Energy Sciences under contract no. DE-AC02-06CH11357.
-RTB acknowledges the Yale Prize Postdoctoral Fellowship.
-Work at the University of Costa Rica is supported by the Vice-rectory for Research under the project no. 816-B5-222, GGGV and RTB acknowledge partial financial support from the Office of International Affairs at the University of Costa Rica.
+We conclude by noting that the good agreement we found in these two systems suggests that our fundamental assumption that the energy could be separated into a relatively simple local free energy plus a complex long range piece, could provide a basis for a fully computational methodology that could be applied relatively simply to very complex oxides in general.

-{\bf Author contributions.} PBL conceived the study; GGGV and RTB performed the calculations; all authors constructed the model, wrote the manuscript, discussed the results and implications at all stages.
+{\bf Acknowledgements.} We acknowledge insightful discussions with G. Lonzarich, H. Park and F. Ballar-Trigueros.
+Work at Argonne National Laboratory is supported by the U.S. Department of Energy, Materials Science Division, Office of Basic Energy Sciences under contract no. DE-AC02-06CH11357.
+G.G.G.-V. acknowledges support from the Vice-rectory for Research (project no. 816-B7-601), and the Office of International Affairs at the University of Costa Rica, the Royal Society International Exchanges programme (IES\textbackslash R3\textbackslash 170025), Churchill College (Cambridge), and thanks the Department of Materials Science and Metallurgy and the Cavendish Laboratory at the University of Cambridge for hospitality where part of this work was done.
+R.T.B. acknowledges support from the Yale Prize Postdoctoral Fellowship and Homerton College (Cambridge).